Ziems/NG-DL-Notes/master.md

 - Wherever the binary classifier is sufficiently close to 1, we say there is a car there
 - Very very computationally intensive

+####Evaluating Object Localization
+- Intersection over union
+- Area of intersection divided by area of union
+- "Correct" if IoU $/ge 0.5$

+#### Siamese Networks
+- Run the same network on two different pictures that output 128 "features"
+- Compare these features by squaring the difference of each element, then sum them.